- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 What has the Foreign Office said?

-The FCO has advised against all but essential travel to Cairo, Alexandria, Luxor and Suez.
+The FCDO has advised against all but essential travel to Cairo, Alexandria, Luxor and Suez.
 Crucially, this advice does not extend to resorts in the Red Sea (such as Sharm el-Sheikh and Hurghada, where the vast majority of British holidaymakers are based) because they are “a very considerable distance from the affected areas and these resorts remain unaffected”.

-What should I do if i am already in Eygpt?
+What should I do if I am already in Eygpt?

 Any tourists in Cairo, Alexandria, Luxor or Suez should liaise with their tour operator or airline regarding their holiday arrangements – many are arranging emergency flights home for customers